Leslie Gabriel: Early life

-Collegiate career
+College career

 Gabriel, along with All-American Makare Desilets, formed one of the nation's best blocking tandems, leading the Huskies to the top of the NCAA blocking rankings in 1997.
 A Pac-10 first-team selection as a junior, Gabriel ranks in the UW career top-10 in five categories, including total blocks (second - 613) and block assists (second - 520).
 She also ranked in the top-25 nationally in blocks per game in each of her four seasons at Washington.

 After completing her eligibility in 1998, Gabriel trained with the United States women's national volleyball team program and was selected to participate at the 1999 Universiade (also known as the World University Games) in Spain.

 She returned to Washington to complete her degree and graduated in 2000 with a Bachelor of Psychology degree and a minor in speech communications.

 From August 2000 until May 2001, Gabriel played professional volleyball in Murcia, Spain.